seifou23i/Grid2Bench/docs/source/kpi.rst

     agents.plot_cumulative_reward(agents_results, fig_type='AccTimeSteps')

 .. image:: imgs/CumRewAccTimeSteps.png
+    :width: 400px
     :align: center
     :alt: Cumulative Reward

 Action frequencies
 ------------------
 We can visualize the frequency of different actions for each agent.
 In figure below we can see that in both agents below 100% of the actions are topology changes.

 .. code:: python